-Kwankwaso registered as a member and received his party card on Monday at Gidan Kwankwasiyya, Miller Road, Bompai, Kano after announcing his resignation in a statement on Monday, saying the decision takes immediate effect.
+Kwankwaso registered as a member of ADC and received his party card on Monday at Gidan Kwankwasiyya, Miller Road, Bompai, Kano.
+The ex-Kano governor, who announced his resignation in a statement on Sunday, said the decision takes immediate effect.

 He said he would be identifying with another political platform that offers a better opportunity to effect change in the country.